learningdebunked/SystemDesignFundamentals/README.md

   ![Screen Shot 2022-08-04 at 3 05 38 PM](https://user-images.githubusercontent.com/7702406/182960820-c9f80b82-fdfa-4e7c-9e2f-32317fde7217.png)

 **Rebalancing**

      ** Process of moving load from one node in the cluster to another is called rebalancing ** Rebalancing strategies:
-                             ** Hash Mod N : Not recommended ** Fixed number of partitions :
+               ** Hash Mod N : Not recommended
+               ** Fixed number of partitions :
-                                   ** Create many more partitions than there are nodes and assign several partitions to each node
-                                   ** Best performance is achieved when the size of the partition is just right , neither too big nor too small
+                            ** Create many more partitions than there are nodes and assign several partitions to each node ** Best performance is achieved when the size of the partition is just right , neither too big nor too small
               ** Dynamic partitioning :
+                            ** When partition grows to exceed a configured size ( For HBASE its 10GB), it is split into two partitions so that approximately half of the data end on each side of the split ** If data is deleted partitions are merged with adjacent.
+This adapts well to total data volume ** Each partition is assigned to one node and each node can handle multiple partitions ** HBase transfers partitions through HDFS
+                            ** This approach can work well with both key range and hash partitioned data